Tressos-Aristomenis/Snakes-And-Ladders-JavaFX-from-scratch/README.md

 # Snakes-And-Ladders-JavaFX-from-scratch
 This is an old board game called "Snakes And Ladders".
 I created it using JavaFX and FXML.
-Read "README"
+Read me.

 Game preview screenshot: http://prntscr.com/kkk7ad Here is some information about the game: https://en.wikipedia.org/wiki/Snakes_and_Ladders